planetarium/NineChronicles.Headless/README.md

   --tx-life-time <Int32>                                   The lifetime of each transaction, which uses minute as its unit.
 (Default: 180)
   --message-timeout <Int32>                                The grace period for new messages, which uses second as its unit.
 (Default: 60)
   --tip-timeout <Int32>                                    The grace period for tip update, which uses second as its unit.
 (Default: 60)
-  --demand-buffer <Int32>                                  A number that determines how far behind the demand the tip of the chain will publish `NodeException` to GraphQL subscriptions.
-1150 blocks by default.
+  --demand-buffer <Int32>                                  A number of block size that determines how far behind the demand the tip of the chain will publish `NodeException` to GraphQL subscriptions.
 (Default: 1150)
   --static-peer <String>...
 A list of peers that the node will continue to maintain.
   --skip-preload                                           Run node without preloading.
   --minimum-broadcast-target <Int32>                       Minimum number of peers to broadcast message.
-10 by default.
-(Default: 10)
-  --bucket-size <Int32>                                    Number of the peers can be stored in each bucket.
-16 by default.
-(Default: 16)
-  --chain-tip-stale-behavior-type <String>                 Determines behavior when the chain's tip is stale. "reboot" and "preload" is available and "reboot" option is selected by default.
+(Default: 10) --bucket-size <Int32>                                    Number of the peers can be stored in each bucket.
+(Default: 16) --chain-tip-stale-behavior-type <String>                 Determines behavior when the chain's tip is stale. "reboot" and "preload" is available and "reboot" option is selected by default.
 (Default: reboot)
   --tx-quota-per-signer <Int32>                            The number of maximum transactions can be included in stage per signer.
 (Default: 10)
   --maximum-poll-peers <Int32>                             The maximum number of peers to poll blocks. int.MaxValue by default.
 (Default: 2147483647)
   -h, --help                                               Show help message --version                                                Show version
 ```